oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 - **kubernetes_version** &ndash; (Optional) the kubernetes version.
 If not specified the latest version will be selected.
 - **name** &ndash; the cluster display name.
 - **is_enhanced** &ndash;(Optional) If the cluster is enhanced.
 It is designed to work only on Native CNI.
 If not specified, basic will be selected.
 - **cni_type** &ndash; (Optional) The CNI type of the cluster.
 Can be either flannel or native.
-If not specified, native will be selected.
+If not specified, flannel will be selected.
 - **defined_tags** &ndash; (Optional) clusters defined_tags. default_defined_tags is used if this is not defined.
 - **freeform_tags** &ndash; (Optional) clusters freeform_tags. default_freeform_tags is used if this is not defined.
 - **options** &ndash; (Optional) options attributes for the cluster.